UK Government open to Chelsea sale as long as Roman Abramovich does not profit

 Season ticket holders can still attend matches unaffected, while refreshments can still be served at Stamford Bridge.

-The sanctions are club-wide meaning all Chelsea teams, including Emma Hayes’ highly-successful women’s team, are affected.
+The sanctions are club-wide meaning all Chelsea teams, including Hayes’ highly successful team, are affected.

 British billionaire Nick Candy was the latest high-profile business magnate to throw their hat into the ring for Chelsea’s sale, amid a host of suitors for the Champions League holders.